pilartomas/beeai-workshop/docs/Introduction_acp_beeai/lab-3/README.md

 ### 6. Clean Up

 1. Stop the ACP agent servers using `Ctrl + C` or exiting the terminal where it is running.
-2. Stop the platform by running this command in your terminal:
+2. Clean up the platform by running this command in your terminal:

     ```shell
-    beeai platform stop
+    beeai platform delete
     ```

 ## Congratulations!
 You've completed the Introduction to ACP + BeeAI Workshop.